If you’re looking to join the world of fitness streaming, NordicTrack’s Commercial 1750 might just be the treadmill you’ve been looking for.

 Now Horizon’s 7.8 AT comes with a 4.0 CHP motor and an incline range up to 15%, so there are more impressive specs out there in this price range.

-But unlike most treadmills, this one can also reach a decline angle of -3%, allowing you to mimic the feel of walking or running downhill- something that could come in handy when preparing for road races.
+But unlike most treadmills, the 1750 can also reach a decline angle of -3%, allowing you to mimic the feel of walking or running downhill.

 The motor on this model is impressive, but we should also consider the roller size.